falkr/ttm4175/pages/prep-iot-stm.md

 source: figures/statemachines/tunnel.jpg
 ---

 From our experience with the more complex traffic light, this should be an easy state machine to write down.
 It has two states, `left`and `right`, corresponding to one of the lamps being switched on.
 We also added labels to some of the transitions.
 They describe that the state machine switches from state `left` to state `right` triggered by an event `t1`.
 This is a timer.
 It switches back with a timer `t2`.
 The detailed timer operations are not yet visible, we come later to that.

 In this blinking light we also show how to switch it off.
 This happens by an event called `off`, and it can happen in any of the two states.
+If it happens, we switch into a final state, which is shown as a circle with an extra frame.

 ---
 type: figure